Chris Warner: Creation and casting

-Following the departures of Rachel McKenna (Angela Bloomfield), Ellen Crozier (Robyn Malcolm), and Kristy Knight (Angela Dotchin), and the axing of David Kearney (Peter Elliott), in 1998 and 1999, ratings for the show dropped dramatically in 2000 and producers decided to reinvent the show to boost audience interest.
-Producers decided to reintroduce several old characters and contacted Galvin in London to see if he was interested in returning.
+Following the departures of Rachel McKenna (Angela Bloomfield), Ellen Crozier (Robyn Malcolm), and Kristy Knight (Angela Dotchin), and the axing of David Kearney (Peter Elliott), in 1998 and 1999, ratings for the show dropped dramatically in 2000 and an external consultant was hired to reinvent the show, reflect modern audiences, and boost ratings.
+Part of this revamp was to reintroduce several fan-favourite characters and Galvin was contacted in London to see if he was interested in returning.
 Galvin was at first hesitant, explaining, "I kind of thought it would be very strange going back because I have such strong memories.
 It was a very intense period of my life, being on that show.
 I realised that most of the cast there will be completely new to me, I would never have worked with them."
-However, he accepted and upon his return to New Zealand, was asked to re-audition, "to make sure I hadn't gained 20 kg or lost a limb or developed a stutter," Galvin jokes.
+However, he accepted and upon his return to New Zealand, was asked to re-audition, "to make sure I hadn't gained 20 kg or lost a limb or developed a stutter," Galvin joked.
 Alongside Galvin, it was announced that Bloomfield would also return to her role as Rachel McKenna.
 Galvin returned to shooting in early November 2000, with Chris' first scene airing on 22 December 2000.
 By the show's 20th anniversary, Galvin had appeared in 2,900 episodes and announced he would be happy to stay with the show for as long as they would have him.